 11 years and above | 6000 mg or 6 g (2.4 g of s0dium) | 1.05 teaspoon |

 Your baby’s kidneys can't handle more salt than the recommended amount and may damage the kidney which does some vital functions in our body.
 Eating excess salt may also cause brain damage, High Blood Pressure, hypertension, kidney diseases, etc. as they grow.
-Babies don't know the difference between salted and unsalted food, hence encourage good habits from the start.
+Babies don't know the difference between salted and unsalted food, hence encouraging good habits from the start.

 Note that the food labels in the commercial baby or toddler food won't mention salt directly.
 Instead, it is written as Sodium.
 2.5 g of salt is equal to 1g of sodium.
 Hence always multiply sodium amount * 2.5 to get the salt level.
-For example 800 mg sodium means 800 * 2.5 = 2000 mg or 2 g of salt.
+For example, 800 mg sodium means 800 * 2.5 = 2000 mg or 2 g of salt.
 It is good to avoid food containing more than 0.6g of sodium per 100g which is considered high in salt.

 HOW TO MAKE BABY FOOD TASTY WITHOUT ADDING SALT?